robotpy/robotpy-docs/install/adi.rst

 robot **separately**.
 Use the RobotPy installer and run the following on your computer while connected to the internet::

-  py -3 -m robotpy_installer download-opkg robotpy-adi
+  py -3 -m robotpy_installer download robotpy-adi

 Then, when connected to the roborio's network, run::

-  py -3 -m robotpy_installer install-opkg robotpy-adi
+  py -3 -m robotpy_installer install robotpy-adi

 For additional details about running robotpy-installer on your computer, see the :ref:`robotpy-installer documentation <install_packages>`.